Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 8. Fire Walking Festival

 Firewalking has been practiced by many cultures around the world for thousands of years.
 In religion, it is often performed as a test of faith.
-Every year on the first week of November, Buddhist priests of the Daiganji Temple step boldly across hot embers in an impressive and powerful display of their courage and faith in front of the temple’s Holy Fire Hall.
+Every year in the first week of November, Buddhist priests of the Daiganji Temple step boldly across hot embers in an impressive and powerful display of their courage and faith in front of the temple’s Holy Fire Hall.

 If you’re feeling brave enough, visitors are also allowed to take part in walking across the hot coals in bare feet, although if you’re more comfortable watching from the sidelines, that’s fine too!